ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 If your project includes a `package.json` file run the following command in the same directory
 1) Run the following command: `npm i @tensorworks/libspsfrontend`

-2) Import your desired components form the library from the following package `"@tensorworks/libspsfrontend"`
+2) Import your desired components from the library package `"@tensorworks/libspsfrontend"`

 #### Basics to initialising and consuming the library
 The following example for initialising the library is based on the TypeScript example Provided on GitHub.

-1) Import all the required packages from the Scalable Pixel Streaming Frontend Library
+1) Import all the required objects, types and packages from the Scalable Pixel Streaming Frontend Library
 ```typescript
 import {Config, PixelStreaming, SPSApplication, TextParameters, PixelStreamingApplicationStyle} from "@tensorworks/libspsfrontend";
 ```